EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

 * This is a probabilistic tool, not a person.
 Treating it as a person capable of understanding, memory and deterministic action will trip you up.
 (Asking an LLM to be an expert does not make it one)

-* Correctness often matters more than apparent correctness.
+* Correctness often matters more than apparent correctness. (when brainstorming this might not be true)

 * Scientific assumptions may depend on domain knowledge, data provenance, experimental context or research claims that code alone does not reveal.